cmwylie19/peppr/docs/090_roadmap/README.md

   - **Site/Documentation**:
     Improve information architecture, nail killer use-cases, and make it obvious how to get started and find your way around.
   - **Automated Testing**:
     Focus on stories that increase confidence in protection of features and functionality.
-Simplify hello-pepr and bring e2e test against external repo with examples.
+Simplify hello-peppr and bring e2e test against external repo with examples.
 Make sure that contributions are well-tested.

 ## Phase 2: Community Building, Competitive Analysis, and Feature Development